 There’s a certain vibe that audiences have come to expect from the iconic Indiana Jones movies.
 Pulling from old adventure serials, they always carried an air of exciting treasure hunting and bold action sequences that delighted moviegoers.
 For staging such old-school thrills, Steven Spielberg’s saga always felt like it reflected the past in exaggerated yet compelling ways.
 The original trilogy took place in the 1930s, crafting tales of Indy battling Nazis in search of supernatural treasures.
 The 2008 film, Kingdom of the Crystal Skull, progressed to the 1950s, when Jones fought the Soviets and unearthed a mystery of alien tech.

 Now we’ve come to The Dial of Destiny, set in 1969.
 During this time, there was a lot to play with: the moon landing, anti-war protests, and revolutionary movements.
 Yet director James Mangold, the first to helm a Jones movie without Spielberg, reverts to Indy’s old nemesis of Nazis.
 Even the gruff and experienced Indiana Jones seems tired of these guys for being played by a haggard and less-spirited Harrison Ford.
-This time, his donning of the hat and whip feels like a return to form and more like one more errand to run before The Courtship of Eddie’s Father comes on.
+This time, his donning of the hat and whip feels less like a return to form and more like one more errand to run before The Courtship of Eddie’s Father comes on.

-In this adventure, Indy is flung back into adventure by his goddaughter, Helena Shaw (Phoebe Waller-Bridge).
+Indy is flung back into adventure by his goddaughter, Helena Shaw (Phoebe Waller-Bridge).
 She’s a thief specializing in pilfering rare artifacts for auction and uses Indy’s connections with her father’s history to track down the biggest find yet.
 Archimedes’s Dial is rumored to possess powers of manipulating time if fully assembled.
 Thus begins a quest to solve ancient puzzles, traverse tombs, and stay one step ahead of the violent Nazis seeking them out.

 The lead Nazi seeking this treasure is played by Mads Mikkelsen, an actor not known for hamming up his roles.
 The whole tone of the film feels embodied by this stock bad guy as Mikkelsen plays this role so believably and straight that it’s a bit of a bore.
 Sure, he’s a threat to Indy, but no more than any other treasure-seeking villain without any memorable moments.
 His ultimate goal isn’t even all that compelling, doomed to fail as much as opening the Ark of the Covenant with the many variables not considered.